gingters/NuDoc/README.md

 # NuDoc
-Intendet clone of NuDoq, on top of Asp.Net 5
+Intended clone of NuDoq, on top of Asp.Net 5.